Working on a divorce? Barnstable/Plymouth Appraisal Services has the experience for these matters.

-We realize that divorce is a painful process.
-There are many choices to worry about, including the fate of the home.
-There are generally two options regarding common real estate - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties should order an appraisal of the residence.
+Settling a divorce involves many decisions, including "Who gets the house".
+There are generally two options regarding common real estate - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to order an appraisal of the mutual real estate.

-Contact us if your needs include an appraisal for the purposes of a divorce or other division of assets.
+Contact us if your needs include an appraisal dealing with a divorce or other separation of assets.

-When the intended use of an appraisal is the division of assets, it requires a well-supported, professional value conclusion that can be supported to a judge.
-When you order an appraisal from Barnstable/Plymouth Appraisal Services, you are assured the best in service with courtesy and the highest quality appraisal.
-Working through the particular needs of a divorce situation is not a problem for us.
+A divorce appraisal needs a well-supported, authoritative value conclusion that will hold up to a judge.
+Barnstable/Plymouth Appraisal Services pledges to give you the very best in service with courtesy and the highest quality appraisal.
+Taking into account the sensitive conditions of a divorce situation is somewhat matter-of-fact for us.

-Attorneys in MA as well as accountants rely on our appraisals when figuring out real property values for estates, divorces, or other disputes where it is relevant.
-We have an abundance of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
-We provide appraisal reports that fulfill the requirements of the courts and various agencies.
+Attorneys in MA and accountants rely on our opinions when figuring out what the real property is worth for estates, divorces, or other disputes where it is important.
+We have an abundance of expertise working with everyone involved and are standing by to assist your needs.
+We provide appraisal documents for courts or various agencies that meet or exceed their requirements.

-For lawyers working with a divorce, your case's material facts frequently needs an appraisal to determine fair market value for the residential real estate involved.
-Often the divorce date can be different from the date you purchased the appraisal.
-We're accustomed to the procedures and what is elementary to complete a retroactive appraisal with an effective date and Fair Market Value estimate that matches the date of divorce.
-We handle lots of divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.
+For lawyers representing a client in a divorce, your case's evidence often needs an appraisal to ascertain fair market value for the residential real estate involved.
+A lot of the time the divorce date can be different from the date you ordered the appraisal.
+We're comfortable with the techniques and what it entails to do a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
+We perform many divorce appraisals (unfortunately) and we understand that they require prudence delicately.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, guaranteeing you the utmost discretion.